 Learn to DIY

 I am not saying you have to learn how to use power tools, just be willing to try a few things and you might surprise yourself.
-You don’t have to be crafty or artistic to DIY your home decor.
+You don’t have to be crafty or artistic to learn how to DIY your home decor.
 Sometimes it is as simple as buying a can of spray paint and painting a mirror frame.
 Just be willing to have an open mind and give it a try.

 Furniture Painting Guide